brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Core-ScriptLibrary/README.md

    - Run the script to extract and save headers into `.txt` files categorized by folder.

 6. **📝 Launch-Script-AutomaticMenu.ps1**
-   - Navigate to the folder containing the script.
-   - Run `.\Launch-Script-AutomaticMenu.ps1`.
-   - Specify the directory containing PowerShell scripts.
+- Specify the directory containing your PowerShell scripts.
+- Navigate to the root folder where all your customized scripts are stored.
+   - Place the `Launch-Script-AutomaticMenu.ps1` file in the root scripts folder.
+   - Right-click on `Launch-Script-AutomaticMenu.ps1` and select **"Run with PowerShell"**.
-   - Use the generated GUI to browse and execute scripts effortlessly.
+      - Use the intuitive GUI to browse and execute your scripts effortlessly.

+---

+Let me know if you’d like further refinements! 😊

 ---